emvaugh2/Python-Study-Notes/README.md

 You can determine an object's type by using the `type()` command.
 Really you should do `print(type(<insert_variable>))`.

 You can define your own class type.
 A class is a template for a data type.
 It describes the kinds of information that class will hold and how a programmer will interact with that data.

+A class must be instantiated after it has been defined.
+You have to create an instance of the class.
+Instantiating a class looks a lot like calling a function.

+A class instance is also called an object.
+The pattern of defining classes and creating objects to represent the responsibilities of a program is known as Object Oriented Programming (OOP).
+When you use the `type()` syntax on a class object, you'll get the output `__main__.<class-name>` and the `__main__` part means "this current file that we're running".
+So basically "within this script".

+When we want the same data to be available to every instance of a class, we use a class variable.
+We define this in the indented part of the class definition.
+THESE ARE NOT THE SAME but think of it like a tag.
+A group tag.
+Each object will have this tag.
+In the example, they denoted the class variable (or tag) of `title = "Rockstar"`.
+Say we have a class named `class Musician:` and it has that title in the indented space.
+If we do `drummer = Musician()`, the drummer will be a part of the class object of Musician AND if you do print(drummer.title), guess what the result will be?
+It will be "Rockstar".
+So this isn't a tag but for now, think of it like one.
+Think of it as an attribute!

+OOOOOOHHHH I think this is clicking.
+So now we're going over methods.
+Remeber methods were just extensions of commands we already knew?
+And packages we imported that had additional methods?
+I think defining a class is the same thing as like, creating your own library in a since.
+And with that being said, we've already went over different types of objects like zip objects, random objects, stuff like that?
+I think that's what they mean by Object Oriented Programming.
+You can create your own objects that behave the way you want them to behave and your own libraries.

+So we're creating a method inside of our class.
+We're basically defining the method the same way we define a function.
+The first argument of this method function will always be `self`.
+Say you have a class named Dog and it has a method called time_explanation (think of this like a custom function inside the class).
+If you assign a variable to this class `pipi_pitbull = Dog()` and you want to use that method (in our case, this method is just an explanation but it could be a computing function or something more useful), you would say `pipi_pitbull.time_explanation()` and it will deliver that information.

+It's weird having to create an instance of an object and then using that instance to call upon the object and it's methods.
+I guess this is the thing as importing a library and using an alias for the library.
+Trying to wrap my head around it.

+And we've finally made it to constructors and the `__init__()` method.
+I'm going to pause it here because my brain is fried from doing so much work at work today.
+Plus, I truly want to know how this works because this was a part of the HTTP method when doing the Cloud Resume Challenge.

 ## 01.20.2025